 But we know they maintained property in Louisiana during the civil war (perhaps they returned home when the war broke out), because in 1883 Caroline won compensation from the French and American Claims Commission, which handled claims made by French citizens living in Southern states (like Pierre Follain) for damages done by Federal troops:

 Claim 252: Caroline Follain, “Cotton, horses etc, taken by order of Lieut.
 Col. Sargent and Lieut.
 Conlin, April & May1863, St. Landry Parish, La.”, amount claimed $93,400 with interest.
 Award made Oct.
 14,1884; principal $11,274.74 at 5 percent from April 1, 1864; interest: $11,270.74; total: $22,542.48 [FACC Report, 1885, Exec.
 Order 235. p.
 166-167]

-It is not clear when Pierre Follain died, but already in 1880, the widowed Caroline Follain was living with her brother Justin back in St. Landry Parish.
-The court records give 17 Oct 1889 as the date when Caroline Follain died, but her estate was only closed in 1904 (which should be looked into).
-The church records have Caroline Wills died at Grand Coteau on 19 Oct.
-1889 aged 80.
+It is not clear when Pierre Follain died, but already in 1880, the widowed Caroline Follain was living with her brother Justin Wills back in St. Landry Parish.
+The church registers record that Caroline Wills died at Grand Coteau on 19 Oct.
+1889 aged 80, but the court records give 17 Oct 1889.
+However, her estate was only closed in 1904 (which should be looked into).

 Theresa Caroline Wills and Pierre Follain had only one known child: